-- The POSCO Visiting Fellowship Program invites outstanding scholars and policy makers to engage in policy relevant research on political, security, and economic issues in Northeast Asia.
+- The POSCO Visiting Fellowship Program invites outstanding scholars and policy makers to engage in policy relevant research on political, security, and socio-economic issues in Northeast Asia.
 The annual application deadline for these fellowships is December 31.

-East-West Center Policy -- All awards, grants and fellowships offered or administered by the East-West Center including extensions are subject to cancellation at the East-West Center's option.
+East-West Center Policy -- All awards, grants and fellowships offered or administered by the East-West Center including extensions are subject to cancellation by the East-West Center.
 Reasons for such cancellation include but are not limited to a lack of funds, change in the institutional or program focus or direction, or insufficient support personnel or resources.
 Additionally, international, federal, state, private or other granting authorities may have specific conditions which will apply with respect to extension, cancellation or revocation of awards, grants and fellowships which they provide but the East-West Center administers.

 Please be aware that if you will need a J-1 visa for your participation there is an English language proficiency requirement.

 You will need to provide ONE of the following:

 1. Proof of passage of a recognized English language test

 2. Signed documentation from an academic institution or English language school